All Episodes

 Yes, it's very interesting.

-That's why we felt that a project which was connected albeit loosely, to the Edgar Cayce organization, the
+That's why we felt that a project which was connected, albeit loosely, to the Edgar Casey organization, the Association for Research and Enlightenment, was perhaps not the best organization to be conducting an archaeological excavation at the Sphinx in 1997.

-Do you see that again now, the Great Pyramid, as you know, is being closed and there has
+Do you see that again now the Great Pyramid, as you know, is being closed, and there has been quite a bit of talk about a possible tunnel.

-You don't suppose during this eight month period that they'll be looking, do you?
+You don't suppose during this eight-month period that they'll be looking, do you?

 Sure.

-Alright, when we come back, your opportunity with Graham Hancock.
-I'm Art Bell from the high desert.
+When we come back, your opportunity with Graham Hancock.

-This hour, I'm going to give you an opportunity to ask him any question you wish about his works, his investigations, his books.
+His hour, I'm going to give you an opportunity to ask him any question you wish about his works, his investigations, his books.

-Just a couple fingerprints of the gods.
+Fingerprints of the gods.

 Many of you have read that.

-A new book coming on Mars shortly.
+The Message of the Sphinx, the Sign and the Seal, a new book coming on Mars shortly.

 At any rate, it's going to be your opportunity with Graham Hancock.